Last modified: September 03, 2025

 Dynamic Programming (DP) is a way to solve complex problems by breaking them into smaller, easier problems.
 Instead of solving the same small problems again and again, DP stores their solutions in a structure like an array, table, or map.
 This avoids wasting time on repeated calculations and makes the process much faster and more efficient.

 This method was introduced by Richard Bellman in the 1950s and has become a valuable tool in areas like computer science, economics, and operations research.
 It has been used to solve problems that would otherwise take too long by turning slow, exponential-time algorithms into much faster polynomial-time solutions.
-DP is practical and powerful for tackling real-world optimization challenges.
+DP is used in practice for tackling real-world optimization challenges.

-To effectively apply dynamic programming, a problem must satisfy two key properties:
+To effectively apply dynamic programming, a problem must satisfy two properties:

 A problem has optimal substructure when the best solution to the overall problem can be built from the best solutions to its smaller parts.
 In simple terms, solving the smaller pieces perfectly ensures the entire problem is solved perfectly too.